SaxxonPike/NextLevelSeven/README.md

 ### Testing

-The project has successfully been moved to [NUnit](http://nunit.org).
-Currently, version 2 is being used.
-The tests do use `ExpectedExceptionAttribute` which is not supported in version 3.
-[FluentAssertions](http://www.fluentassertions.com/) is also used for testing.
-[Moq](https://github.com/Moq/moq4) is planned to be used for mocking in the test framework.
+[NUnit](http://nunit.org) is being used as the test framework.
+Use the test runner of your choice that is NUnit compatible - it should work in NUnit's own test runner, JetBrains Rider or ReSharper.

 ### Pull Requests